 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Severe hyperthyroidism accompanied with multiple organ failure is rare and has been previously reported.
+Core tip: Severe hyperthyroidism accompanied with multiple organ failure has been previously reported but is rare.
 In this case report, acute liver failure like our patient is a very unusual form of presentation.
-Back to the patient’s medical history, propylthiouracil-induced hepatotoxicity could not be excluded.
-TPE combined with CRRT are performed and successfully stabilized the patient.
+Considering the patient’s medical history, propylthiouracil-induced hepatotoxicity could not be excluded.
+Therapeutic plasma exchange combined with continuous renal replacement therapy were performed, and successfully stabilized the patient.
 We suggest that the early application of blood purification technology is feasible in critically patients with severe hyperthyroidism.

 Ba JH, Wu BQ, Wang YH, Shi YF.
 Therapeutic plasma exchange and continuous renal replacement therapy for severe hyperthyroidism and multi-organ failure: A case report.
 World J Clin Cases 2019; In press